Skip to Main Content

 • Does the debit card earn rewards or cash back?

-• Is the app or website easy to use and reliable?
+• Is the app or website easy to use, reliable and high-rated?

 • How can you transfer money to other accounts or people?

 Look out for any fees, too.
 Bankrate’s 2024 Checking Account and ATM fee study found the average monthly service fee for interest-bearing accounts is $15.45.
-Fees can be costly, which is why finding an online bank that doesn’t have a minimum balance requirement or maintenance fee can be a good choice to save money.
+Fees can be costly, which is why finding an online bank that doesn’t have a monthly maintenance fee can be a good choice to save money.
 Brick-and-mortar banks may have direct deposit requirements on some accounts to avoid a monthly maintenance fee.

 Online checking account FAQs